 The Company has developed training materials for the project managers and members of the Committee and selected other personnel with respect to the Conflict Minerals Rule and the Program.
+The Company trains its subsidiary personnel with respect to the Program and the Company's compliance expectations for suppliers.
 In addition, selected employees are sent a copy of the Policy and materials discussing the Conflict Minerals Rule and the Program.